qingreee1/material-theme-jetbrains-docs/docs/configuration/component-settings.md

 ----
 ### Dark Title Bar

+##### Mac OSX
 Dark Title bar is an experimental feature to set a dark title bar to the application for dark themes (such as Material Oceanic, Palenight, Darker).
 It is experimental because it depends on a feature that could disappear in the future as it is an experimental feature even in the IDE.

 {% include figure.html content="/screens/customTheme.png" caption="Dark title bar" %}

-Note that this works only for Mac and only from 2017.3+ versions.
+Note that this works only for 2017.3+ versions.
 It doesn't work on Android Studio yet.

+##### Windows 10

+This setting also allows the theming of the application title bar in Windows 10.
+To do so, it is actually setting the [Windows Accent Color](https://www.howtogeek.com/225893/how-to-personalize-windows-10s-appearance/) set by Windows.

+**Note**: Since this modifies the color OS-wide, the color set by the plugin will stick even if you close the IDE/uninstall the plugin.
+Just follow the instructions at https://www.howtogeek.com/225893/how-to-personalize-windows-10s-appearance/ to set it to another color of your choice.

 -----
 ## FAQ/Troubleshooting